First Bank Card

 The “All purpose charge card”

-Brown and Aqua panel design.
+Brown and Aqua panel design, Interbank logo middle right on white panel.
 8 digit account number.
+Also the identifier SFNB1004

 Seattle First pioneered the move toward credit cards in Washington state by issuing Firstbank cards in 1966, and the installation of automated teller machines in 1968.
 The Interbank logo appears in 1968 expiry cards, and from 1969 Master Charge credit cards were issued.